 In June 2013, the Company adopted its 2013 Employee Stock Purchase Plan ("2013 ESPP"), which authorized the initial issuance of up to a total of 0.2 million shares of the Company's common stock to participating employees.
 In June 2021, the Company amended the 2013 ESPP to authorize an additional 1.4 million shares of the Company's common stock available to participating employees.
-During the three months ended March 31, 2022 and 2021, no shares and less than 0.1 million shares, respectively, of common stock were issued under the 2013 ESPP.
+During each of the six months ended June 30, 2022 and 2021, no shares and less than 0.1 million shares, respectively, of common stock were issued under the 2013 ESPP.

-11. Income taxes
+12. Income taxes

 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax basis of assets and liabilities using statutory rates.
 A valuation allowance is recorded against deferred tax assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
 Due to the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has recorded a full valuation allowance against the Company's otherwise recognizable net deferred tax assets.
-The tax expense recognized during the three months ended March 31, 2022 is immaterial due to the wind down of our operations in Europe.
+The tax expense recognized during the three and six months ended June 30, 2022 is immaterial due to the wind down of our operations in Europe.